endless-snowfall/leetcode/src/leetcode/problems/problem00020/README.md

   - Space: O(n) to store all opening brackets, which can be the entire string.
   - Time: O(n) since we go through the string once.

-# Tags: Strings, Stack, Linear
+# Tags: Easy, Strings, Stack, Linear

 # Notes:
   - Need to ensure the stack is empty at the end.